VincentOchieng94/Coffee-sales-dashboard/README.md

 - Investigate the revenue for February deaper.Understand why it had the lowest revenue generated.
 Thereafter, implement actions such as Analyzing foot traffic, product mix, promotions, and external factors e.g weather, holidays.The primary goal should be Identifying and mitigating similar factors of slowdowns in future months.

 - Capitalize on Peak Months as they recorded the highest revenue.Identify what worked—popular products, marketing campaigns, loyalty programs, or seasonal demand.The main goal should be Replication of scale winning strategies for future growth.

+- Offer Weekend-Exclusive Deals or Brunch Menus Introduce bundle deals such as;
+   - Coffee + Croissant combo for 20% off (Saturdays & Sundays only)
+   - Buy 2 drinks, get the 3rd free — Saturdays only.

+These methods would help to attract casual weekend visitors and also encourage group vivits.